Gold on the Ceiling: Use in popular media

 "Gold on the Ceiling" has been used in various sports productions, including: an advertising campaign for the 2012 NCAA Men's Division I Basketball Tournament nicknamed "Brackets Everywhere"; the theme song for NASCAR: Race Day on SPEED on Fox Sports 1 from 2012 to 2013; during 2012 Summer Olympics broadcasts on NBC Sports honoring the Olympic athletes who had won gold medals; the goal song for the Vancouver Canucks, the Nashville Predators, and the UMass Minutemen ice hockey team.

 The song has been used in ads for the TV series Veep, a 2012 United Kingdom advert for the Indian beer Cobra, the theatrical trailer for The Campaign, and in the advertisements for GOLD101.7's Jonesy & Amanda Show.

-It is featured in TV shows and films and including NCIS, Suits, MLB 12: The Show, Battleship, Workaholics, Chuck, Point Break (2015), Ocean's 8, and Superstore.
+It is featured in TV shows and films, including NCIS, Suits, MLB 12: The Show, Battleship, Workaholics, Chuck, Point Break (2015), Ocean's 8, and Superstore.

 The song was performed live at the 2012 MTV Movie Awards by the band, accompanied on guitar by Johnny Depp.

 The song was adopted in Samsung Galaxy S5 TV advertisement.

 The song is playable in Guitar Hero Live and as downloadable content for Rocksmith and Rock Band 4.